-On Orange County native, Suzanne grew up studying cello with Ian Mc Kinnell with the Pacific Symphony.
+An Orange County native, Suzanne grew up studying cello with Ian Mc Kinnell (Pacific Symphony).
 She went on to earn a minor in music from CSU Fullerton.
-She is a compliance director for Pacific Life Insurance where she has been for over 17 years.
+She is a compliance director for Pacific Life Insurance where she has worked for over 17 years.
 Music allows her to remain creative and brings a much needed balance to her life.
 She also enjoys teaching yoga in the OC area.

 Dominique Antoinette Ingato

 Dominique is a Ph.D. candidate at UC Irvine in chemical engineering.
 In addition to making music as a cellist with the OCofOC, she also enjoys rock climbing and baking.

 Gabriel Skyrms has been passionate about music of many flavors from a young age.
 He started studying cello early at the age of 5 and at 11 years of age began learning piano.
 Playing electric bass and producing music on the computer has allowed him to explore a variety of musical styles from jazz to classical, rock, and electronic music.

 Gabriel has extensive orchestral performance experience, performing with the Dana Point Symphony, Orange County Symphony, Orchestra Collective of Orange County, and the Festival and Chamber Orchestras at the Marrowstone Music Festival.
 He has also performed with Orchestra NEXT in collaborative productions with the Eugene Ballet.